omaradwan/mini-youtube/README.md

 # Mini YouTube

-Mini YouTube is a scalable video processing platform that leverages Apache Kafka, Docker, MinIO, PostgreSQL, and Nginx.
-It allows users to upload videos, processes them asynchronously, and stores them in different formats using an efficient microservices architecture.
+**Mini YouTube** is a scalable video processing platform built with **Node.js**.
+It leverages **Apache Kafka** for asynchronous messaging, **Docker** for containerization, and **MinIO** for object storage.
+The application allows users to upload videos, which are processed into multiple formats and stored efficiently.
+The architecture includes a PostgreSQL database for managing metadata, and **Nginx** for load balancing across multiple server containers, ensuring high availability and scalability.

 ## Introduction